b4rtik/metasploit-execute-assembly/README.md

    Name          Current Setting  Required  Description
    ----          ---------------  --------  -----------
-   ARGUMENTS                      no        Command line arguments ASSEMBLY                       yes       Assembly file name ASSEMBLYPATH                   no        Assembly directory SESSION                        yes       The session to run this module on.
+   AMSIBYPASS    true             yes       Enable Amsi bypass ARGUMENTS                      no        Command line arguments ASSEMBLY                       yes       Assembly file name ASSEMBLYPATH                   no        Assembly directory PID           0                no        Pid  to inject PROCESS       notepad.exe      no        Process to spawn SESSION                        yes       The session to run this module on.
    WAIT          10               no        Time in seconds to wait